-All technicians carrying out inspections under the Safe Loading Pass Scheme must have attained and passed a course given by an Approved Provider.
-This may be either a Liquid Fuels Safe Loading Pass Inspection Course, or a Liquid Fuels and LPG Safe Loading Pass Inspection Course.
+All technicians carrying out inspections under the Safe Loading Pass Scheme must have attained and passed a course given by an Approved Provider for the appropriate fuel type(s) - liquid fuels, LPG or both.
+This may be either an LPG Safe Loading Pass Transitions Course, or a Liquid Fuels, LPG or a Liquid Fuels and LPG Safe Loading Pass Inspection Course.

-Where Inspection Technicians have attended and, where applicable, passed one of the two courses stated above, they must undertake a Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.
+Where Inspection Technicians have attended and, where applicable, passed one of the stated above, they must undertake a Safe Loading Pass Refresher Course provided by an Approved Training Provider every two years.